 - E. While holding the adjuster dial at the proper clearance setting, tighten the jam nut securely with the valve adjuster handle.
-3. Install the timing inspection plug.
-4. Place the two tappet covers with O-rings into position; then tighten the covers securely.
-5. Install the spark plug; then install the timing inspection plug.
+3. Place the two valve inspection covers with O-rings into position; then tighten the covers securely.
+4. Install the spark plug; then install the timing inspection plug.